NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Can hold 6 at startup to do 6A
 - 5A8 does 8A
 - 5AAX is a new string
+- 2B
+    - Turns on backturn
+    - Has a different launch angle in combos
 - 2B(A)
     - Replaced with 2A
     - Follow ups adjusted to be in line with raw 2A